Euphorbia myrsinites

 Euphorbia myrsinites, the myrtle spurge, blue spurge, or broad-leaved glaucous-spurge, is a succulent species of flowering plant in the spurge family Euphorbiaceae.

 Distribution

 The plant is native to southeastern Europe and Asia Minor, from the Balearic Islands and Italy east through the Balkans to Crimea, Turkey, the Caucasus, and Iran.

 Etymology

 The specific epithet myrsinites is derived from the Greek word μυρσινίτης (myrsinites), which was used in Dioscorides's De Materia Medica to describe its similarity to μυρσίνη (myrsine), aka myrtle (Myrtus communis).

 Description

 Myrtle spurge is an evergreen perennial.
-It has sprawling stems growing to 20–40 cm long.
+It has sprawling stems growing to long.
 The leaves are spirally arranged, fleshy, pale glaucous bluish-green, 1–2 cm long.
 The flowers are inconspicuous, but surrounded by bright sulphur-yellow bracts (tinged red in the cultivar 'Washfield'); they are produced during the spring.

-Plants spread primarily by seed and are capable of projecting seed up to 15 feet.
+Plants spread primarily by seed and are capable of projecting seed up to 15 ft.